Ola Svensson: Early life

-As an 11-year-old Svensson had a starring role in the set of the opera The Magic Flute at the Malmö City Theatre, directed by Philip Zandén.
+As an 11-year-old, Svensson had a starring role in the opera The Magic Flute at the Malmö City Theatre, directed by Philip Zandén.

 Idol

 Encouraged by his friends, Svensson tried out to the Swedish Idol auditions.
 In 2005, Svensson auditioned for season 2 of the Swedish edition of Idol.

 In the initial audition in Malmö, he sang "This I Promise You" from 'N Sync and later "Mandy" from Barry Manilow / Westlife and finally "Against All Odds" from Phil Collins as a duet.
 Just 19 and coming from Lund, he performed his qualifying audition "Show Me Heaven", a song from Maria McKee.
 The audition was broadcast on 21 September 2005 on Swedish TV4 channel.

 In the live shows, he sang "My All" from Mariah Carey (Live Show 1, theme "My Own Idol"), "True Colors" from Cyndi Lauper (Live Show 2, theme: the 1980s) and "Kom igen, Lena" from Håkan Hellström (Live Show 3, theme: Swedish Hits) going to the next round on all three performances.

 But he was eliminated on Live Show 4 broadcast on 21 October 2005, after performing Justin Timberlake's "Cry Me a River", receiving the lowest votes from the public.
 He finished the competition as eighth overall for the season.